seltmann/darwin-core/README.md

 5- Zip the folder to create the archive.
 If you are using GitHub you can use the zip function for the repository using Code  -> Download ZIP.
 ![GitHub Code Button](https://user-images.githubusercontent.com/19264/86286233-c8946380-bbee-11ea-930f-24a5db34423d.png)

+6- Validate the archive using the [GBIF Data Validator tool](https://www.gbif.org/tools/data-validator).

 ### Citations